RustyRaptor/decisions/README.md

 ```
 WELCOME:  // Words that end with a colon : are tags and indicate the start of a story branch.
+// The first line of any story script MUST BE A TAG
+// If it is not a tag the story will end immediately.

 // Lines that start with DLG are dialog lines and will print dialog to the screen.
 DLG Hi, welcome to the game.
 Are you ready to begin?